 The beauty of this tip, and the other ones as well, is that it is done quickly!
-Me personally, I create a 90 day planning that helps me to know where I will be at the end of this 90 day period.
+Personally, I create a 90-day plan that helps me to know where I will be at the end of this 90-day period.
 The time it takes me is usually no more than 5 minutes (initially).
 During the 90 days, I will update the planning of course.
 Things are removed which are done.
 Items are added to make sure I move beyond the first planning.

 The further from the start, the more I accomplished and the further I got that period.

-You can create the planning in a radial manner with the centre being the present, aka the moment you made the planning.
+You can create the planning in a radial manner with the center being the present, aka the moment you made the planning.

-Number two is note taking.
+Number two is note-taking.
 I can vividly remember the moment I was the person who could take notes during a team meeting.
 During the meeting, I was just really busy writing.
-Afterwards I was often just trying to remember what everything meant (and what was actually written on the paper in my bad handwriting).
+Afterward, I was often just trying to remember what everything meant (and what was actually written on the paper in my bad handwriting).

-Now I don’t do that any more.
+Now I don’t do that anymore.
 I do create notes, but they are in mind maps.
-Ready to be used afterwards.
+Ready to be used afterward.
 No more putting ideas into a nice Word template.
 Just creating a mindmap with tips and tricks.